EslaMx7/PasteIntoFile/README.md

    ![Paste As File](PasteIntoFile/menu.png)
    <br/>

-1. Choose the filename, extenstion and location, the press the *Save* button:<br/>
+1. Choose the filename, extenstion and location, then press the *Save* button:<br/>
    ![Paste As File](PasteIntoFile/screenshot.png)

 ## Configuration